 Selling and Trading Items at School

-Students or staff members are not permitted to solicit, sell, gift or trade merchandise to other students or staff members at school.
+Students or staff members are not permitted to solicit or sell merchandise to other students or staff members at school.
+Students may not trade or gift items to other students at school.

 Room Parties, Treats, and Invitations